Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

 \subsection{Time-cost-error trade-off relation}

 With the quantifications of cost and error above, we are now ready to explain our central result.
 We rigorously prove that there exists a fundamental trade-off between time, cost, and error, which holds true for arbitrary times and protocols.
-This trade-off is explicitly given by
+The trade-off is explicitly given by

 where $\eta\coloneqq{\varepsilon_\tau}/{\varepsilon_0}$ is the relative error, which should vanish for a perfect process.
-The proof is presented in Appendix \ref{app:proof.main.res}.
+Alternatively, it can also be expressed in a more intuitive form of $\varepsilon_0\tau\mca{C}\ge\eta^{-1}-1$.
+Note that the lower bound can become negative when $\eta>1$, resulting in a trivial inequality.
+Therefore, it is more relevant to focus solely on meaningful processes where the error is eventually reduced (i.e., $\eta\le 1$).
+The proof of the relation \eqref{eq:main.res} is presented in Appendix \ref{app:proof.main.res}.

 Below, we discuss the crucial physics derived from this three-way trade-off relation.
 When the initial error is zero, meaning $p_{\mfr{u}}(0)=0$, the task of thermodynamic operation is already complete.
 Therefore, we focus on the scenario where the initial error $\varepsilon_0$ is nonzero, which can be finite or infinite.
 The inequality implies that achieving a perfect thermodynamic operation, where $\varepsilon_\tau =0$, is impossible without either infinite operation time or infinite cost.
 This does not only qualitatively yield a no-go theorem for the general task of reducing the probability to zero but also provides a quantification onto how much the resource must be invested to achieve a predetermined error.
 Moreover, the derived inequality is tight and can be saturated for generic thermodynamic processes (see Sec.~\ref{sec:demon} for numerical demonstration).
-While this study focuses on discrete-state systems, the result can also be applied to continuous-variable systems through appropriate coarse-graining \cite{Zhen.2021.PRL}.
 In addition, the quantum extensions of this result are obtained and discussed in Sec.~\ref{sec:quantum.gen}.